Ph.D. in Politics and International Affairs

 The Ph.D. in Politics and International Affairs is an interdisciplinary program designed to prepare students to teach at the university and college levels and to conduct high-level research in the academic and nonacademic sectors.
 It combines a broad focus on international relations, comparative politics, American politics, and political theory with a critical understanding of institutions, rights, citizenship/identity, governance, global policy, and justice.
 Students work closely with faculty to frame their dissertation research and to advance their knowledge of their chosen fields of specialization.
 The program’s interdisciplinary approach to a variety of global issues provides a rich and open-ended opportunity to research current and past problems, movements, and transformations in politics.

 We welcome your interest in our Ph.D. program.
 The deadline for fall admission is February 1.
 Students must apply online with the Office of Graduate Studies through the Online Application.
-In addition, each applicant is expected to upload all application materials to the application directly or to send them to the Graduate Academic Program Specialist, Mrs. Codi Babb, by email or mail.
+In addition, each applicant is expected to upload all application materials to the application directly or to send them to the Graduate Academic Program Specialist.

 - A concise personal statement (not to exceed 1000 words) that discusses your academic goals and objectives, why you wish to pursue a Ph.D. in Politics and International Affairs, and the faculty member(s) under whom you wish to study.

 - Three letters of recommendation, preferably from academics who can write about and speak directly to your academic skills and potential for undertaking advanced academic research.

 - Official GRE scores.
 There is no required, minimum GRE score for admission, but the average scores of previously-funded applicants have been approximately 160 Verbal, 152 Analytical, 5 Writing.